mickkhaw1981/rn_ryde/docs/task_welcome_swiper.md

 ### 3.1: Update PrimaryButton Interface

-- [ ] Import ButtonProps from type.d.ts: `import { ButtonProps } from '../../types/type'`
+- [x] Import ButtonProps from type.d.ts: `import { ButtonProps } from '../types/type'`
-- [ ] Modify the PrimaryButton component to use the imported ButtonProps interface
+- [x] Modify the PrimaryButton component to use the imported ButtonProps interface
-- [ ] Update the component parameters to destructure all required props:
+- [x] Update the component parameters to destructure all required props:
   ```tsx
   const PrimaryButton = ({
     title,